 Communication breakdown is a lack of communication, a failure to exchange information between two or more people.

 Good communication reflects improved business performance, better productivity, and higher staff retention.
-Communication must be a priority for an organization.
+The communication breakdown can be felt across all departments and levels of an organization, from management to employees.
+That’s why communication should always be a priority.
 If there are issues, everyone should get involved and try to overcome them.

 Communication breakdown examples